-As one of Canada’s largest research-intensive, comprehensive medical-doctoral universities, Western University attracts professors, scientists and graduate students who are leaders in their field and conduct innovative research in some of the world’s most exciting and emerging areas.
-Since the university’s founding in 1878, Western discoveries have benefitted economic, social, health and cultural development in Canada and around the world.
+As one of Canada’s largest research-intensive, comprehensive medical-doctoral universities, Western University attracts professors, scientists, and graduate students who are leaders in their field and conduct innovative research in some of the world’s most exciting and emerging areas.
+Since the university’s founding in 1878, Western discoveries have benefited economic, social, health, and cultural development in Canada and around the world.

-Students studying in Western’s 88 graduate degree programs across 12 Faculties and Schools benefit from internationally recognized faculty members, excellent research facilities, and high-quality programming.
-Western is home to world-renowned research centres such as Robarts Research Institute, the Wind Engineering, Energy and Environment Research Institute, the Brain and Mind Institute, the Fraunhofer Project Centre for Composites Research, the Centre for Planetary Science and Exploration, and the Bone and Joint Institute.
+Students studying in Western’s 136 graduate degree programs across 11 faculties benefit from internationally recognized faculty members, excellent research facilities, and high-quality programming.
+Western is home to world-renowned research centres, such as Robarts Research Institute, the Wind Engineering, Energy and Environment Research Institute, the Brain and Mind Institute, the Fraunhofer Project Centre for Composites Research, the Centre for Planetary Science and Exploration, and the Bone and Joint Institute.

 Western University inspires and supports discovery, creativity, and innovation across all disciplines, with a focus on multidisciplinary research areas including: